-“The result is good fuel economy and good thrust,” said Robert Hoyt, Tethers Unlimited chief executive.
+“The result is good fuel economy and good thrust,” said Robert Hoyt, Tethers Unlimited Cheif Executive.

 A CLEAN, ABUNDANT FUEL

-Tethers Unlimited began investigating water propulsion years ago because water poses no harm to technicians during satellite integration nor to payloads riding alongside small satellites into orbit, Hoyt said.
+Tethers Unlimited began investigation water propulsion years ago because water poses no harm to technicians during satellite integration nor to payloads riding alongside small satellites in orbit, Hoyt said.
 Water propellant also fits into Tethers Unlimited’s long-term vision of creating a sustainable in-space ecosystem.